Sony’s 5G Xperia 1 II is more a showcase than a contender

 While the likes of Samsung, Huawei, Apple, and Xiaomi now enjoy the lion’s share of the global smartphone market, a number of other players continue to build mobile devices for those looking for something a little “different.”
-One such company smartphone veteran Sony, which today unveiled its first 5G device.
+One such company is smartphone veteran Sony, which today unveiled its first 5G device.

 The Sony Xperia 1 II is the successor to last year’s Xperia 1 and promises an array of shiny new smarts.
 While the 5G-ready variant appears to be limited to Europe — at least, it isn’t being made available in the U.S. — Sony was eager to hype the phone’s camera and entertainment capabilities.
 But it seems clearer than ever that Sony’s continued endeavors in the smartphone space are more about highlighting its underlying technology ecosystem than a serious bid to capture the mobile phone market.